yepengxj/rbci/readme.md

 2. It is true that there are already a number of great GUI libraries for data science in R, for example, Rattle.
 However, after a year of research, I have found none aimed squarely at the task types and data structures that are ubiquitous in, for example, EEG research.
 (A great example of this is epoched multivariate time series.)

-## Goals
+## Roadmap
-While the wishlist is long, the immediate goals are as follows.
+While the wishlist is long, the immediate goals (in partial order) are as follows.

 - Interoperability with bci2000
     - static data import/export
-    - stream input for online algorithms (actually the subject of the [RstreamBCI library](projecturlhere))
 - Data converters to/from EEGLAB, BCILAB and MATLAB
     - static data import/export (both epoched and continuous)
 - Interface (by task)